CraftAndCode/mood-badge/README.md

 ### @autoOpen = true
 ### ~avatar
 Hello!
-Welcome to MakeCode, a place where you can program your Micro:bit to do fantastic things!
+Welcome to MakeCode, the place where you can program your Micro:bit to do fantastic things!
 ### ~
 ## Coding